PORTFOLIO

 • Delivered over $1M in efficiency and cost benefits within the first year

-• Established clearer roles and standards for future projects
+• Established clearer spec standards for future sourcing decisions

 • Project Overview